Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{\textit{Architectural Description and Documentation (AD)}}: Architecture is described and documented using a collection of architectural elements, such as architectural views and models \citep{clements2003documenting}.
-The main goals of AD are facilitating the expression and evolution of software systems, providing a blueprint for system development, and supporting the communication between stakeholders \citep{6129467}.
-The AD activity is mentioned in 27.6\% (24 out of 87) of the studies, and six types of architectural information (such as Architectural solution, System requirement, Architectural description) were mined to support ARec (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-In {[S60]}, Happel \textit{et al}. presented an approach and a prototype tool named Ontobrowse that can allow software engineers (e.g., architects and developers) to search and document architectural elements (descriptions of services, serviceLayers, interfaces, domain concepts, and architectural design rules) of a Service-Oriented Architecture (SOA) based system from different sources, for instance, issue tracking system and Subversion.
+\textbf{\textit{Architectural Description and Documentation (ADp)}}: The main goals of ADp are facilitating the expression and evolution of software systems, providing a blueprint for system development, and supporting the communication between stakeholders \citep{6129467}.
+The ADp activity is mentioned in 26.9\% (28 out of 104) of the studies.

-\textbf{\textit{Architecture Maintenance and Evolution (AME)}}: Architecture may evolve during its lifetime to respond to changing requirements \citep{tang2010comparative}.
-Architectural maintenance is to adjust the architecture according to changes and faults \citep{tang2010comparative}.
-The AME activity is supported by 24.1\% (21 out of 87) of the studies, and seven types of architectural information (such as Architectural decision, Architectural solution, Architectural description, Architectural technical debt) were mined to support AME (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-In {[S37]}, Kazman \textit{et al}. presented a tool called Titan for mining architectural technical debts (specifically, architectural anti-patterns), which incur high maintenance penalties.
-The mined architectural information can help architects and developers locate architectural anti-patterns in the systems during architectural maintenance, determine the penalty incurred by these debts, and the expected benefits if the debts are removed.

-\textbf{\textit{Architecture Implementation (AI)}}: During this activity, developers transform and implement architecture design into code \citep{tang2010comparative}.
-The AI activity is supported by 20.7\% (18 out of 87) of the studies, and four types of architectural information (such as Architectural decision, General architectural information) were mined to facilitate AI (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-For example, Ali \textit{et al}. {[S79]} developed an ML-based approach for mining AK (such as system requirements, design decisions, architectural solutions) from Stack Overflow in order to assist five architecting activities.
-Among other usages, the mined AK, including detailed design of module (such as module decomposition, coupling, cohesion), can be utilized by developers during AI.
+\textit{Problems solved and approaches used in ADp} - Architecture is described and documented using a collection of architectural elements, such as architectural views \citep{clements2003documenting}.
+Problems solved in ADp activity include improving ADp via mining architectural models and views (e.g., {[S47]}{[S54]}), improving ADp via mining architectural solutions (e.g., [S1] [S23] [S50]), improving ADp via mining system requirements (e.g., {[S1]}{[S52]}).
+Classification-based, clustering-based, and IR-based approaches were utilized to solve the problems in ADp (see Figure \ref{MiningApproachesArchActivitiesYears}).
+For example, for IR-based approaches, Aman-ul-haq and Ali Babar {[S23]} proposed a tag and annotation-based knowledge identification and extraction approach that uses keyword-based search to retrieve desired architectural artifacts (such as architectural solutions) in the repository.
+This approach can reduce the time and effort required for searching and documenting architectural information during development.